 The Department of Chemistry at York offers an outstanding environment for researchers looking to establish and develop their career by way of an independent research fellowship:

-Each expression of interest is assessed on the basis of:
+Each expression of interest is evaluated on the basis of:

 Candidates who are successful at the expression of interest stage will be invited to present and discuss their research ideas, either in person or remotely.
 A final decision regarding departmental support will be made following these discussions.